newo-2001/MC-Modpack-Downloader/README.md

+# MC Modpack Downloader
-# What is this?
+### What is this?
 This is a script to pull minecraft mods from a set of API's given a manifest file.

 ### Why?
 Because all the launchers break every other week and I can't be bothered to switch so I wrote my own script.

 ### Problem?
-If you run into any issues whilst trying to use the script or just don't understand what you're doing, feel free to open an issue, I'm happy to help.
+If you run into any issues whilst trying to use the script or just don't understand what you're doing, feel free to open an issue (or PR); I'm happy to help.

 # Contents
 - [How to use](#how-to-use)